 Start Fortify Software Security Center.
-If Fortify ScanCentral is integrated with Fortify Software Security Center, after you log in to Fortify Software Security Center, notice that the Fortify header now includes the SCANS link.
+If ScanCentral SAST is integrated with Fortify Software Security Center, after you log in to Fortify Software Security Center, notice that the Fortify header now includes the SCANS link.
 If you do not see the SCANS link in the header, log out, open a new browser window, and then log in again.
-If the SCANS link is still missing from the header, check to make sure that the connection between Fortify Software Security Center and Fortify ScanCentral is set up.
-(See "Configuring the Connection to Fortify Software Security Center" on page 48.)
+If the SCANS link is still missing from the header, check to make sure that the connection between Fortify Software Security Center and ScanCentral SAST is set up.
+(See "Configuring the Connection to Fortify Software Security Center" on page 59.)

-Stopping the ScanCentral Controller
+Stopping the Controller

-To stop the ScanCentral Controller:
+To stop the ScanCentral SAST Controller:

-1. On the machine where the ScanCentral Controller is installed, navigate to the Tomcat bin directory:

-On a Windows system:
+On the machine where the Controller is installed, navigate to the Tomcat bin directory: On a Windows system:

+'''

 cd <sc_controller_dir>\tomcat\bin

+On a Linux system:

+'''

+'''

 cd <sc_controller_dir>/tomcat/bin

+'''